 Last month, our Scottish Housing LIN webpages went live.
 The refreshed pages coincided with the Future Forum’s seminar with the Parliament’s Cross-Party Groups on Housing (opens new window) and on Older People, Age and Ageing (opens new window) in Edinburgh.

-Whilst developing these pages, it struck me that we face broadly similar challenges and opportunities across the UK in meet the housing needs of an ageing population.
+Whilst developing these pages, it struck me that we face broadly similar challenges and opportunities across the UK in meeting the housing needs of an ageing population.
 On the one hand, the vast majority of older people don’t aspire to move; they simply wish to ‘stay put’.
 But there is also a new generation of older people who are not satisfied with the current retirement housing options; people who would move if something more attractive was available that met their later living lifestyles.

 Drawing on our market insight and intelligence in England and Wales, the Housing LIN is ideally placed to connect practitioners, ideas and resources to inspire the development of innovative new housing solutions in Scotland - such as HAPPI-influenced design of specialist housing.
 Whether in urban or rural locations, we must avoid building the same old, ‘same old’.